athoug/art-daily/art/day-002/readMe.md

 it made it a bit more interesting, but what if we wanted it to change position from time to time?
 That's where we can use loops

 ### draw function
-in animation, the way they animate the characters movement, is by having different frames of the character (with changing position and movement) played after one another, that gives us the illusion of moments when in reality they are images the same concept is adopted here.
+in animation, the way they animate the movement of the character is by having different frames of the character (changing position and movement) played after one another, which gives us the illusion of moments when in reality they are images the same concept is adopted here.

 Processing comes with a method called [`draw`](https://p5js.org/reference/#/p5/draw) which loops over the code inside it over and